 Supply chains today are being disrupted like never before.
 Consumers are demanding the best product selection at the best prices.
-They also want rapid delivery and customizability options all while the world faces uncertainties brought about by climate change, trade tensions, resource scarcity, and most recently, the outbreak of COVID-19.
+They also want rapid delivery and customizability options while the world faces uncertainties brought about by climate change, trade tensions, resource scarcity, and, most recently, the outbreak of COVID-19.

-Next-generation technologies such as artificial intelligence (AI), and specifically machine learning (ML), can significantly increase the accuracy of a business’ forecast, help it navigate a volatile demand landscape, and ensure its continued growth.
+Next-generation technologies such as artificial intelligence (AI), specifically machine learning (ML), can significantly increase a business’s forecast accuracy, help it navigate a volatile demand landscape, and ensure its continued growth.

 The limitations of traditional forecasting

 Traditional forecasting methods are limited as they mainly use historical data to predict future demand.
 While this approach may have worked in the past when demand was relatively stable, rapidly fluctuating demand means that companies need to shift toward utilizing the wealth of real-time, external data about the market to create more accurate forecasts.
 However, most companies are not leveraging these external drivers of demand because they are still using the traditional approach based on historical data.